payu-org/payu/docs/source/config.rst

       ``input`` (*Default: global reproduce flag*)
             Enforce input file reproducibility.
 If set to *True* will refuse to run if hashes do no match.
-Will not search for any new files.
+It will search for new files.

       ``restart`` (*Default: global reproduce flag*)
             Enforce restart file reproducibility.

 ``scaninputs`` (*Default: True*)
       Scan input directories for new files.
-Set to *False* when reproduce input is *True*.
+Set to *True* when reproduce input is *True*.

       If a manifest file is complete and it is desirable to not add spurious